flare-foundation/docs/CONTRIBUTING.md

 ### Linting

-If using [Visual Studio Code](https://code.visualstudio.com/), install the [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) and [Markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) extensions.
+If using [Visual Studio Code](https://code.visualstudio.com/), install the [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one), the [Markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) and the [nbsp-vscode](https://marketplace.visualstudio.com/items?itemName=possan.nbsp-vscode) extensions.

 Then add these settings to your `settings.json` file: